 ISSUE #7: Artificial Intelligence.
-Does the Board need to amend current law to ensure
+Does the Board need to amend current law to ensure consumer protection when a licensee utilizes artificial intelligence in their practice?

 Background: Currently, there is a lack of clear regulations and guidelines regarding the use of AI in mental health care.
 This uncertainty makes it difficult to ensure that AI tools are used safely and effectively.
 While AI tools currently available can offer some great assistance to a practitioner, the use in mental health raises significant ethical issues, including privacy, confidentiality, and informed consent.